 Whale photography can be challenging even for seasoned photographers.
 After all, you’re juggling light, motion and focus in a rocking boat as you try to track a moving “now you see me, now you don’t” wild animal that spends most of its time out of our sight.

-That’s how I feel each time I go on the water as a naturalist and photographer with Eagle Wing Tours!
+That’s how our photographers feel each time they go on the water!

-Passengers often ask me for photography tips.
-Here are 10 things to keep in mind about photographing whales before you head out with us on the water:
+Guests often ask us for whale photography tips.
+Here are 10 things to keep in mind about photographing whales before you head out with us on the water…

 Water and cameras don’t get along, unless you have a GoPro or some other waterproof camera.
 Bring your camera bag along, or a plastic bag.
 Oh and when shooting, always loop your camera strap around your neck.
-Smart phone and iPad users, keep a firm grip and try not to hold your device over water.
+Smart phone and iPad users, keep a firm grip and try not to hold your device over the water.
 Sounds we do like to hear on a trip: squeals of joy and excitement.
-Sounds we don’t like to hear: plop, glug, glug.
-Gone.
+Sounds we don’t like to hear: plop, glug, glug, [Insert expletive here].

 Being a whale is busy work.
 They’re always on the move, whether they’re travelling, hunting, socializing or resting.
 No time for posing for cameras.
 If you have a point-and-shoot camera, put it on sports or action setting if you have one.